 An EHT STA with dot11TwoBQRsOptionImplemented equal to true shall set the BQR Support subfield in the HE MAC Capabilities Information field in the HE Capabilities element it transmits to 1.

-The EHT STA may report the channel availability information as specified in 36.3.21.6.4 (Per 20 MHz CCA sensitivity) to its associated AP in two BQR Control subfields of frames it transmits if the AP has indicated its support in the Two BQRs Support subfield of its EHT Capabilities element; otherwise the STA shall not report the channel availability information in the two BQR Control subfields.
+A non-AP(#17032) EHT STA may report the channel availability information as specified in 36.3.21.6.4 (Per 20 MHz CCA sensitivity) to its associated AP in two BQR Control subfields of frames it transmits if the AP has indicated its support in the Two BQRs Support subfield of its EHT Capabilities element; otherwise the non-AP EHT(#17032) STA shall not report the channel availability information in the two BQR Control subfields.

+(#17328) The location and status of each 20 MHz subchannel reported in the two BQR Control fields are defined in 9.2.4.7.6 (BQR Control).

 NOTE—An EHT STA is an HE STA and as such inherits all the functionalities defined in 26.5.6 (Bandwidth query report operation).